humanitycodes/www/coursework/lessons/slides/js-objects.md

 }
 ```

-If Diya is sensitive about her age, which seems strange at 14, you could remove it with:
+If Diya decides she doesn't want to share her age, you could remove it with:

 ``` js
 delete person.age
 ```

-Now the age is gone from the person object:
+Now the age is gone from the `person` object:

 ``` js
 person